EcahXD/EcahXD/README.md

 ## 🌟 Introduction

-- 👩‍💻 Bachelor student in Multimedia Computing.
+- 👩‍💻 Bachelor student of Computer Science (Hons) Multimedia Computing.
 - 🚀 Passionate about programming, software development, software design, music, and animation.
 - 📚 Always eager to learn more, especially in programming and design-related fields.
 - 💼 Interested in roles as a **Front-End Developer** or **Full-Stack Developer**.